atm98/Project-LinkShrink/backend/link-service/README.md

 ## 1. Overview

 Manages the lifecycle of shortened URLs.
 This includes creating, updating, deleting, and listing links for both anonymous and authenticated users.
-It is the sole owner of the `urls` database table.
+It is the sole owner of the `urls` database table, which resides in a dedicated logical database or schema within a shared Amazon RDS PostgreSQL instance.
+This ensures strong logical isolation while optimizing cost and management overhead.

 ---

 ## 2. Database Schema

+This service owns the following tables within its own logical database/schema in the shared RDS instance.

 ### `urls` table